Brexit negotiations: Gibraltar

 Brexit raised issues around sovereignty for Gibraltar, the only British Overseas Territory in the EU.
 Gibraltarians voted to stay in the European Union by 96%.
 Spain claims sovereignty over Gibraltar; however, in 2002 Gibraltarians voted 99% to keep British sovereignty.

 The EU27 draft guidelines allow Spain a veto over any effect the Brexit agreement has as regards Gibraltar.
 The guidelines state: "After the United Kingdom leaves the Union, no agreement between the EU and the United Kingdom may apply to the territory of Gibraltar without the agreement between the Kingdom of Spain and the United Kingdom."

 Spanish Prime Minister Pedro Sánchez has called for joint U.K.-Spanish sovereignty over Gibraltar.
-He publicly warned that Spain would "veto" Brexit deal over the issue of Gibraltar.
+He publicly warned that Spain would "veto" the Brexit deal over the issue of Gibraltar.
 However, a bilateral agreement reached in December 2020 between the UK and Spain on Gibraltar was reached “without prejudice to the issue of sovereignty and jurisdiction”.
 The in-principle agreement reached will enable the participation of Gibraltar in the Schengen Area.